-The MX919B performs the entire block formatting and de-formatting required to convert data between μ C binary form and Over-Air as shown in Figure 7.
+The MX929B performs the entire block formatting and de-formatting required to convert data between the $\mu$ C binary form and the Over-Air form as shown in Figure 7.

 4.5 The Programmer's View

 To the programmer, the modem appears as 4 write only 8-bit registers, shadowed by 3 read only registers.
 The individual registers are selected by the A0 and A1 chip inputs: